History of Pakistan: Indo-Parthian Kingdom

 The Indo-Parthian Kingdom was ruled by the Gondopharid dynasty, named after its eponymous first ruler Gondophares.
 They ruled parts of present-day Afghanistan, Pakistan, and northwestern India, during or slightly before the 1st century CE.
 For most of their history, the leading Gondopharid kings held Taxila (in the present Punjab province of Pakistan) as their residence, but during their last few years of existence the capital shifted between Kabul and Peshawar.
 These kings have traditionally been referred to as Indo-Parthians, as their coinage was often inspired by the Arsacid dynasty, but they probably belonged to a wider groups of Iranic tribes who lived east of Parthia proper, and there is no evidence that all the kings who assumed the title Gondophares, which means "Holder of Glory", were even related.
-Christian writings claim that the Apostle Saint Thomas – an architect and skilled carpenter – had a long sojourn in the court of king Gondophares, had built a palace for the king at Taxila and had also ordained leaders for the Church before leaving for Indus Valley in a chariot, for sailing out to eventually reach Malabar Coast.

 Kushan Empire

 Peshawar's Kanishka stupa once kept sacred Buddhist relics in the Kanishka casket.

 The Kushan Empire expanded out of what is now Afghanistan into the northwest of the subcontinent under the leadership of their first emperor, Kujula Kadphises, about the middle of the 1st century CE.
 They were descended from an Indo-European, Central Asian people called the Yuezhi, a branch of which was known as the Kushans.
 By the time of his grandson, Kanishka the Great, the empire spread to encompass much of Afghanistan and the northern parts of the Indian subcontinent at least as far as Saketa and Sarnath near Varanasi (Benares).

 Emperor Kanishka was a great patron of Buddhism; however, as Kushans expanded southward, the deities of their later coinage came to reflect its new Hindu majority.
-The monumental Kanishka stupa is believed to have been established by the king near the outskirts of modern-day Peshawar, Pakistan.
+The very large, now vanished, Kanishka stupa is believed to have been established by the king near the outskirts of modern-day Peshawar.

 The Kushan dynasty played an important role in the establishment of Buddhism in India and its spread to Central Asia and China.
 Historian Vincent Smith said about Kanishka in particular:

 He played the part of a second Ashoka in the history of Buddhism.

 The empire linked the Indian Ocean maritime trade with the commerce of the Silk Road through the Indus valley, encouraging long-distance trade, particularly between China and Rome.
-The Kushans brought new trends to the budding and blossoming Gandharan Art, which reached its peak during Kushan Rule.
+The Kushans brought new trends to the budding and blossoming Gandharan art, which reached its peak during Kushan rule.